now browsing by tag

 - object lesson on tithes and offerings

-- offering object lessons for kids
+- object lessons for giving generously

-- object lesson on blessing others
+- object lesson on giving to others